 A £500,000 mortgage is a sizeable debt to take on and working out what the monthly repayment is going to be, both during the initial offer period and over the long term, is vital in helping you assess whether it is going to be affordable for you.
 The cost of your repayments will be determined by two factors:

 As discussed above, the rate you are likely to secure will be based on the LTV of the mortgage, as well as your credit history and the specific lending criteria of the individual lender.
 You need to consider not only the rate during the introductory period, but also what it reverts to when that offer period comes to an end unless you choose to remortgage at that point.
-Although interest rates have been at historic lows for well over a decade, you should also factor in what you will have to pay if rates were to go up significantly in the future.
+Although interest rates have been at historic lows for well over a decade, we are now experiencing a rapidly changing mortgage market and interest rates are relatively high.
+If you haven't already experienced a hike in interest rates, you should factor in what you will have to pay if rates go up significantly in the future.
 Indeed, lenders apply a stress test during their affordability assessments to see if the borrower could manage the repayments if rates were 3% higher.

 Quite simply, the longer the mortgage term, the lower the monthly repayment.
 However, bear in mind that every additional year on your mortgage term will add significantly to the total amount you have to repay because of the extra interest payments you will have to make.
 While it used to be standard to have a 25-year mortgage term, it is now possible to extend that up to 30 or even 40 years.
 Generally, though, it is better to reduce your mortgage term by as much as possible, without making the monthly repayments unmanageable.